ChelovekHe/Boundary-Detection-via-Convolution-Deconvolution-Neural-Network-with-BMA/README.md

 1. Python can load images into memory and create list with element size : 481x321x3, This format can be directly used in Keras

 2. Label data was in the form of *.mat.
 We extracted single ground truth from it into form of csv [csv](https://github.com/wuga214/Boundary-Detection-via-Convolution-Deconvolution-Neural-Network-with-BMA/blob/master/Conv-Deconv-Image-Process/data/groundTruth/train_label_flat.csv) [matlab script](https://github.com/wuga214/Boundary-Detection-via-Convolution-Deconvolution-Neural-Network-with-BMA/blob/master/Conv-Deconv-Image-Process/data/groundTruth/matlabscript.m)
+3. CSV label file loading in python is now functional.
+4. Label reshape function works, now the data & label can be directly used by keras to do prediction!